lukibahr/stars/README.md

 ## Python

+- [chubin/wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather
 - [kapicorp/kapitan](https://github.com/kapicorp/kapitan) - Generic templated configuration management for Kubernetes, Terraform and other things
 - [dm-drogeriemarkt/nesbi](https://github.com/dm-drogeriemarkt/nesbi) - A python-library which gives the possibility to scan defined network-ranges for network-devices.
 - [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!